-This (historical/political) passage from disciplinary society to control society as Deleuze (in Hardt, 1998: 23, Rose, 1999: 233, and Hardt and Negri, 2000: 22-3) has it is what marks the fundamental shift from centralised power of institutions (such as prisons, schools, hospitals, family, etc) toward rhizomatic networks of control which proceed far beyond explicit disciplinary deployment of power to much more dynamic and implicit forms inscribed into the practices of everyday life.
-They are necessarily less authoritarian than the former mode of coercive power (Hardt, 1998: 27).
-From Foucault and passing through Deleuze, it can be understood how what is in question is the dispersion and omnipresence of biopower within the various transactions, relations and flows which render individuals as 'dividuals' (Deleuze in Rose, 1999: 234) characterised by their capacities and identified by their pins, profiles, credit scoring, etc, rather than their subjectivities.
+This (historical/political) passage from disciplinary society to control society as Deleuze (in Hardt, 1998: 23; Rose, 1999: 233; Hardt and Negri, 2000: 22-3) has it, is what marks the fundamental shift from the centralised power of institutions (such as prisons, schools, hospitals, family, etc.) towards rhizomatic networks of control which proceed far beyond explicit disciplinary deployments of power to much more dynamic, fluid and implicit forms, inscribed into the practices of everyday life.
+What is at issue, then, is the dispersion and omnipresence of biopower within various transactions, relations and flows which render individuals as 'dividuals' (Deleuze in Rose, 1999: 234) characterised by their capacities rather than their subjectivities.
 This withering away of subjectivity is what makes biopower more effective and less obtrusive (Rose, 1999: 236).
-Without subjectivity, the possibility of resistance fades into the immanent arrangements and administrative operations of biopolitics.
+For without subjectivity, the possibility of resistance fades into the immanent arrangements and administrative operations of biopolitics.

-It is in similar light that Foucault (2003 [1976]: 246) asserts that biopolitics does not intervene in a therapeutic way nor does it seek to individualise and modify a given person.
-This would entail the production of subjectivity itself.
+It is in a similar light that Foucault (2003 [1976]: 246) asserts that biopolitics does not intervene in a therapeutic way nor does it seek to individualise and modify a given person - as this would entail the production of subjectivity itself.
 Instead it functions at the level of generality with the aim to identify risk groups, risk factors and risk levels, and therefore anticipate, prevent, contain and manage potential risk, all through 'actuarial analysis' and 'cybernetics of control' (Rose, 1999: 235, 237) rather than diagnostic scrutiny of the pathological individual.
-In such a model of power the state is no longer the sole agent of control but individuals/communities themselves participate in their own self-monitoring, self-scrutiny and, self-discipline through mundane and taken-for-granted regulatory mechanisms such as alcohol level testing, community care, technologies of contraception, vaccinations, food dieting, training and other forms of 'technologies of the self' (Foucault, 1988).
+In such a model of power, the state is no longer the sole agent of control but individuals/communities themselves are expected to participate in their own self-monitoring, self-scrutiny and self-discipline through various mundane regulatory mechanisms such as alcohol level testing, community care, technologies of contraception, vaccinations, food dieting, training and other forms of 'technologies of the self' (Foucault, 1988).
 These technologies of the self 'operate through instrumentalizing a different kind of freedom' (Rose, 1999: 237); different not in a quantitative sense but insofar as it comes part and parcel of a process of responsiblisation through which individuals are made in charge of their own behaviour, competence, improvement, security, and 'well-being'.

-This passage from disciplinary society to control society is by no means a simple or a teleological one but delineates a shift wrought around a 'bewildering complexity' (Rose, 999: 238).
-Attempting to trace sharp demarcation lines between discipline and control only paves the ground for a problematic insofar as, and in a 'concrete' sense, the two are not mutually exclusive but interwoven together within the fabric of everyday interactions while, at times, constituting a

-Hegelian dialectic or, better put, a 'pseudo-Hegelian immediate coincidence of the opposites' (Žižek, 2004: 508).
-For whilst there are ostensible strategies of subtle bottom-up control, the disciplinary character of institutions and their top-down individualising regimes are far from being obsolete (Guantanamo Bay being the contemporary example par excellence).
-To deny the coexistence of the two is to reduce the complexity to illusionary divisions, to 'strategic essentialism' to appropriate Spivak's (1999) term, which may misread the entire edifice of the Foucauldian thesis, for Foucault himself acknowledges the possible co-articulation of the two mechanisms (discipline and control) within the two series of 'body-organism-discipline-institutions' and 'populationbiological processes-regulatory mechanisms-State' (Foucault, 2003 [1976]: 250).
-Thus understood, the Deleuzian 'passage' would be better perceived as an ambivalent shift from 'fixity' toward 'mobility', as a 'displacement from dominant positions' (Hardt, 1998: 30, 32) instead of their entire disappearance, a 'metaphor' that introduces the crisis at the heart of disciplinary rule without completely disposing of it.
+However, this passage from disciplinary society to control society is by no means a simple nor a teleological one but delineates a shift wrought around a 'bewildering complexity' (ibid...
+238).
+Attempting to trace sharp demarcation lines between discipline and control only paves the ground for a problematic, since in a 'concrete' sense, these two modalities are not mutually exclusive but interwoven together within the fabric of everyday interactions while, at times, constituting a Hegelian dialectic or, better put, a 'pseudo-Hegelian immediate coincidence of the opposites' (Žižek, 2004: 508).
+For whilst there are ostensible strategies of a subtle bottom-up control, the disciplinary character of institutions and their top-down individualising regimes are far from being obsolete (Guantanamo Bay being the contemporary example par excellence).
+As such, to deny the coexistence of the two is to reduce this complexity to illusionary divisions, which may risk misreading the Foucauldian thesis, for Foucault himself acknowledges the possible co-articulation of the two mechanisms (discipline and control) within the two series of 'body-organism-disciplineinstitutions' and 'population-biological processes-regulatory mechanisms-State' (Foucault, 2003 [1976]: 250).
+Thus understood, the Deleuzian 'passage' would be better perceived as an ambivalent shift from 'fixity' towards 'mobility', as a 'displacement from dominant positions' (Hardt, 1998: 30, 32) instead of their entire disappearance; a 'metaphor' that challenges the logic of disciplinary rule without completely disposing of it.